harris-junseo-lee/harris-junseo-lee.github.io/_pages/publications.md

 #   sidebar: left
 ---
 - [Google Scholar](https://scholar.google.co.kr/citations?user=mal5ZI8AAAAJ&hl=ko) provides a full list under chronological/citations order.
-- Co-first authors with equal contributions are marked with a † symbol.
+- Co-first authors with equal contributions are marked with an star (✶).
+- Alphabetic ordering in theoretical computer science is indicated by (α−β).
 - Selected publications are labeled by :books:.

 ---